-The "Shoah as a starting point" program is a device initiated by the Shoah Memorial in 2015 and which aims to bring together, on a regional or national scale, teacher communities with divergent historical narratives.
-It is declined this year in 14 European training courses divided into two levels beginner and advanced.
+The "Shoah as a starting point" program is a device initiated by the Shoah Memorial in 2015 and which aims to bring together, on a regional or national scale, teaching communities with divergent historical narratives.
+It is divided this year into 14 European training courses, divided into two levels: beginner and advanced.

 The network is made up of about thirty partners: ministries of national education, teachers' associations, museums, etc.